ziudeso/naba-comfyui-nvidia-docker/README.md

 - Activate this virtual environment
 - Install all the ComfyUI required python package.
 If those are already present, it should not need to download additional content.
 - Installing ComfyUI-Manager if it is not present.
-  - During additional runs, we will change the `security_level` to allow for the tool to be fully functional
+  - During additional runs, we will allow the user to change the `security_level` from `normal` to another value (see the "Security Levels" section of this document for details) to allow for the tool grant more of less functionalities
 - Check for a user custom script in the "run" directory.
 It must be named `user_script.bash`.
 If one exists, run it.
 - Run the ComfyUI WebUI.
 For the exact command run, please see the last line of `init.bash`